-The Harry Potter reboot is officially recast an actor from The Prisoner of Azkaban into the upcoming series for a brand-new, and far bigger role.
+The Harry Potter reboot is officially recasting an actor from The Prisoner of Azkaban into the upcoming series for a brand-new and far bigger role.
 Warner Bros. and HBO are gearing up to reboot Harry Potter as a seven-season, big-budget series with an all-new cast that already includes John Lithgow, Paapa Essiedu, and Nick Frost among the Hogwarts staff.

-As HBO finally confirmed the first six cast members for the Harry Potter reboot series, Welsh actor Paul Whitehouse was confirmed to play Argus Filch.
-He marks the first person from the original movies to be recast into a new role.
+HBO finally confirmed the first six cast members for the Harry Potter reboot series.
+Welsh actor Paul Whitehouse will play Argus Filch.
+He is the first person from the original movies to be recast into a new role.

 The grumpy, strict, and mean-spirited Hogwarts caretaker Filch is always accompanied by his adorable cat, Mrs. Norris.
-The role was played in the Harry Potter movies by actor David Bradley and will now be taken over by Whitehouse.
+Actor David Bradley played the role in the Harry Potter movies, and Whitehouse will now take over.

 Whitehouse was cast in 2004's Harry Potter and the Prisoner of Azkaban as Sir Cadogan, an ancient wizard who was a knight at King Arthur's Round Table in the Middle Ages, many years before the books and movies took place.